Decoding Biological Mechanisms Through Cohort Multi-Omics

 About Us

-Xin Zhou, Ph.D. is a research scientist at Stanford University School of Medicine.
+Xin Zhou (周欣), Ph.D., is a Principal Investigator at the Intelligent Medicine Institute, Fudan University.
+He also holds a joint appointment as Professor at the Hong Kong PolyU–Stanford Joint Research Center.
 He completed his Ph.D. training with Dr. George Weinstock in 2019 and his postdoctoral training with Dr. Michael Snyder in 2024.
 Xin brings extensive experience in multiple biological disciplines, focusing on the intricate relationships between the microbiome and human health.

 Research Interests